madroscla/taylor-swift-discography/README.md

 # taylor_swift_discography
-This repository contains a series of notebooks analyzing Taylor Swift's discography:
+This repository contains a series of Python modules and notebooks compiling and analyzing Taylor Swift's discography:

-* **01_data_collection**: initial webscraping from [Genius](https://genius.com/) using [parsel](https://parsel.readthedocs.io/en/latest/), creating a dataframe of Taylor Swift songs and lyrics.
+* **01_data_collection**: initial webscraping from [Genius](https://genius.com/) using [parsel](https://parsel.readthedocs.io/en/latest/), creating a dataframe and database of Taylor Swift songs and lyrics.
 * *TBD*

-The [datasets folder](./datasets) includes JSON, CSV, and pickle versions of the webscraping data.
+The [data folder](./data) includes pickle and database versions of the webscraping data.